 You’re off on holiday soon – things you need to remember and plan for your house sitter before you go

 You’ve probably been planning your annual vacation or weekend away, for some time deciding what you need to pack into your suitcase.
-If you’re leaving your pet behind, in the capable hands of Finchley Dog Walker, I would suggest that you read and tick off these important points regarding the health and safety, and any special needs of your dog or cat, or other small animals that I’m taking care of, to ensure that your beloved pets receive our top priority, first class care and attention.
+If you’re leaving your pet behind, in the capable hands of Finchley Dog Walker, I would suggest that you read and tick off these important points regarding the health and safety, and any special needs of your dog or cat, or other small animals that I’m taking care of, to ensure that your beloved pets receive our top priority, first-class care, and attention.

-Put together an information pack
+Put together an information pack for your pet sitter

 You probably already have a file containing your dog or cat’s pedigree details, health information, vaccination certificates, but there are other details that will be helpful to us in the event of an emergency, and of course, handy in the years to come.
 A sturdy folder containing A4 plastic wallets is very useful for storing these documents.